-To transform the energy system to meet UK carbon reduction targets and achieve our clean growth ambitions, it is crucial to understand the costs and benefits of different technologies, system designs and decarbonisation pathways.
+To transform the UK energy system to meet Net Zero carbon reduction targets and achieve our clean growth ambitions, it is crucial to understand the costs and benefits of different technologies, system designs and decarbonisation pathways.

 Energy Systems Catapult offers expertise in local energy system modelling and analysis local, which takes a whole system perspective, considering the complex interactions of power, gas, heat, and transport and the different ways in which our energy might be supplied, managed and consumed in the future.

 Transforming the UK energy system to be clean, secure and affordable, requires an in-depth understanding of the costs and benefits of different options and choices from a whole system perspective, to aid policy and investment decisions.